 top of page

 The cost of this narrative lives in our bodies.
-It shows up as chronic pain from clenched jaws, burnout from chasing impossible deadlines, and the hum of anxiety that never quite fades.
-We’ve been taught to blame ourselves for these symptoms—to meditate more, sleep better, "self-care" our way out of systemic harm.
-But fatigue isn’t failure; it’s the logical result of a system built to drain us.
+It manifests as chronic pain, anxiety, and burnout.
+We’ve been taught to blame ourselves for these symptoms to meditate more, sleep better, and "self-care" our way out of systemic harm.
+Yet, fatigue isn’t failure; it’s the logical result of a system built to drain us.

 To rest without guilt is to reject the machinery that profits from our exhaustion.
-It’s to declare: I am not a resource to be mined.
-And when you finally allow yourself to fall apart, remember—you’re not giving up.
+It’s a declaration: I am not a resource to be mined.
+When you finally allow yourself to fall apart, remember you’re not giving up.
 You’re joining a long lineage of resisters who understood that stillness, too, is defiance.

 fresh leaves